- Generated Content

 You get 2 free stylable faux elements for every non-empty element

-<img>
+<img> and <br>.

-element::before { /* the only 'required' attribute */ content: ""; } element::after { /* without "content:", you have no content */ content: ""; }
+/* without "content:", you have no content */

-property are anonymous replaced elements.
+Objects inserted using the content property are anonymous replaced elements.

-propertycontent: none; content: normal; content: "string of text"; content: url(path/image.jpg); content: counter(mycounter, lower-roman); content: counters(mycounter, '.', upper-roman); content: open-quote; content: close-quote; content: no-open-quote; content: no-close-quote; content: attr(href) content: url(path/email.png) " " attr(title); content: inherit; content: initial; content: unset;
+content propertycontent: none; content: normal; content: "string of text"; content: url(path/image.jpg); content: counter(mycounter, lower-roman); content: counters(mycounter, '.', upper-roman); content: open-quote; content: close-quote; content: no-open-quote; content: no-close-quote; content: attr(href) content: url(path/email.png) " " attr(title); content: inherit; content: initial; content: unset;

-content: none;
+content: nonecontent: none;

-Acts as display: none;
+Acts as display: none; on pseudo-elements

 Basically, gets rid of the generated content if there was any added.

-content: normal;
+content: normalcontent: normal;

-it's the same as none
+For ::before and ::after it's the same as none.

-was defined, as if set to initial
+For ::marker it's as if no content was defined, as if set to initial.

 For DOM elements, computes to contents, as if not set at all.

-propertiesQuotes are a two step process: definte the quote
+content and quote propertiesQuotes are a two step process: definte the quote property, then use open-quote and close-quote as values for the content property.

 /* Example: Pairs of quotes for two levels in three languages */